 The medical library at WMed is the primary source for biomedical information for our students, residents, faculty, and staff.
-Together, we provide customized access to electronic resources that directly support medical education, clinical care, research, and service.
+Together, we provide customized access to electronic resources that directly support medical education, research, clinical care, and community engagement.

 Our informationists are available to:

 - Collaborate on research projects and grants

 - Incorporate evidence-based practice skills into the curriculum and clinical practice